If you’ve been cooking things right to the recipe, but your oven keeps burning your food, it probably isn’t your fault.

 Is Your Food Burnt on the Bottom?

 When baking, it is extremely common to burn your food on the bottom a little bit.
-However, this doesn’t mean it isn’t incredibly infuriating.
-As a general rule, the heating element is located on the bottom of the oven, which means that the bottom of the baked food is exposed directly to the heat.
+Some heating elements are located on the bottom of the oven, which means that the bottom of the baked food is exposed directly to the heat.

 First, make sure there isn’t something that you can do to prevent the food from burning.
 For instance, if the middle and top of the food isn’t undercooked, decrease the temperature or shorten the overall bake time.
 If you have multiple baking racks, try to place your food on a higher rack, which will put more space between the food and the direct heat (aka the heating element).